This gluten-free Blackberry Skillet Cake is a perfect fruity summer dessert. It is made with cornmeal and naturally sweetened.

 - ⅓ cup maple syrup

-- sliced almonds, ice cream or whipped cream for serving
+- ice cream for serving or whipped cream

 - Clean the rhubarb and blackberries.
 With a sharp knife slice the rhubarb and cut the blackberries in half.